toumas/git-esitys/readme.md

 `git branch` lists all the local branches in the repository.

 `git branch <name>` is a command that creates new local branch.
-It creates a full copy of the current branch so to say.
+Remember that branches in Git are just pointers to one commit.
+So you're creating another new movable pointer to the same commit you're currently on.

 ### git checkout

-`git checkout <branch>` is used to switch from the current branch to another local branch.
+`git checkout <branch>` is used to switch from the current branch to another branch.
+Keep in mind that this command updates your files to match the version you're moving to.

 `git checkout -b <branch>` is common shortcut for `git branch <branch>` + `git checkout <branch>`.